-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis provided to student on an as-needed basis Pre-Requisite: N/A

 MATH 100 MEASUREMENT MATH

 This course will focus on the proper application of math used in professional kitchens and hospitality settings, the types of units of measurement and unit conversions within weight or volume to achieve recipe scaling.
 Mathematical procedures taught in this course are used by foodservice professionals for portion control to maintain consistency in production and compute food cost.